newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/detective-employees.md

 **Note:** The Employee Statement form must be kept as part of your business records.
 Do not mail it with your registration.

 >**Once completed, you will have:**
->- A registration confirmation for your employees
+>- A registration confirmation for each of your employees